 Who would be helped?

-- Roughly 3 million children – 1 in 25 kids – have complex medical conditions; of that population, 2 million rely on Medicaid to access care
+- Several million children have complex medical conditions, many of who rely on Medicaid to access care

 - Children with medical complexity have multi-year, high-acuity conditions often requiring the services of multiple specialists, requiring time intensive coordination of care